 Amoghavajra did much to translate Buddhist texts and spread Esoteric Buddhist teachings more widely.
 He continued to assist the Emperor Su-Tsung, who succeeded his father, and possessed a more intense fascination with Esoteric Buddhism, even allowing an Esoteric Buddhist chapel to be constructed in the Imperial Palace, where the homa (fire purification) ritual could be performed.
 Clearly by this time, Hanmi Esoteric Buddhist practice had become the official position of the T’ang rulers.

 In succeeding years, Buddhism suffered greatly under the rule of Emperor Tang Wuzong, who sought to ban the teaching and halt the increasing influence and power of Buddhism.
 Sacred texts were burned, small and large temples destroyed, and many Buddhist were persecuted.
 During this time, Hanmi Esoteric Buddhism was forced underground.
 Disciples of Amoghavajra fled.
-One of these, Hui-guo, went to Japan, where he helped establish the Japanese Esoteric school of Buddhism, which came to be known as the Shingon sect.
+One of these, Hui-guo, passed on his knowledge to Kukai who went to Japan, where he helped establish the Japanese Esoteric school of Buddhism, which came to be known as the Shingon sect.